Skip to content

 A hearty salmon soup for cold winter nights, inspired by Nordic "fiskesuppe".
 Perfect to share with friends after a day of skiing or cuddled up by the fire.

-Yields 6 servings - 12 cups
+Yield: 6 servings - 12 cups

 *Can be made dairy-free